daiquocnguyen/daiquocnguyen.github.io/_pages/blog.md

 	<img src="https://raw.githubusercontent.com/daiquocnguyen/daiquocnguyen.github.io/master/_pages/matrix_vector_multiplication.png" width="385">
 </p>

-The Quaternion space allows highly expressive computations through Hamilton product compared to the Euclidean and complex vector spaces, by sharing the inputs' quaternion components during multiplication, while in the Euclidean space, all the elements of the weight matrix are different parameter variables [15].
-Thus, we reduce the number of model parameters up to four times within the Quaternion space, similar to the parameter saving reported in [12, 15].

-Furthermore, if we use any slight change in the input <b>h</b><sub>u</sub><sup>(l),Q</sup>, we get an entirely different output [16], leading to a different performance.
+If we use any slight change in the input <b>h</b><sub>u</sub><sup>(l),Q</sup>, we get an entirely different output [16], leading to a different performance.
+This phenomenon is one of the crucial reasons why the Quaternion space provides highly expressive computations through the Hamilton product compared to the Euclidean and complex vector spaces.
 The phenomenon enforces the model to learn the potential relations within each hidden layer and between the different hidden layers, hence increasing the graph representation quality.

 <b>QGNN for semi-supervised node classification.</b> We consider <b>h</b><sub>v</sub><sup>(L),Q</sup>, which is the quaternion vector representation of node v at the last <i>L</i>-th QGNN layer.